M0TS/filter-independent-project-/readme.md

 # Filter() method
 ## The filter() method is an ES6 method.
 It provides a cleaner syntax to filter through an array.
 It creates a new array containing only the elements that meet a specified condition, without modifying the original array.

+## How to Filter an Array in JavaScript
 - Using the filter method involves making a fresh copy of a part of the original array.
 It selects elements from the array based on a condition defined by a given function.

 - The filter method works through an array one element at a time.
 It runs a specified callback function for each element, creating a new array with only the elements that satisfy the condition specified in the callback function.
 Elements that don't meet the condition are excluded from the new array.